Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds

-To analyze disk outflows, we employ the tracer particle technique, as originally introduced in \cite{Janiuk2019} for the HARM\_COOL code.
-Tracer particles record properties of the flow, such as density, temperature, and electron fraction in the disk winds escaping through the outer boundary of the computational grid.
-In Figure \ref{fig:Tracers} we visualize the subset of particles, ejected in all our 3D simulations, showing in each panel a 3D Cartesian box with coordinates scaled logarithmically and normalized in gravitational radius units, $r_g$.
-Each color represents a specific time interval over which the outflow parcel is reaching the outer boundary.
-In top panels, we show the \textit{3D-kn} and \textit{3D-kn-p} models.
-One can notice that the trajectories in perturbed model are mostly cycling around the black hole, while only a small subset of particles is leaving the computational box.
-The color coding reveals however, that these parcels are having high velocities and they escape at early time intervals.
-In the bottom panels, the thin and thick models, \textit{3D-Thin} and \textit{3D-Thick}, are shown.
-For the \textit{3D-Thin} model, we notice that even though more particles in total are leaving the box as unbound winds, their time of arrival to the outer boundary is late.
+To analyze disk outflows, we employed the tracer particle technique originally introduced by \cite{Janiuk2019} for the HARM\_COOL code.
+The tracer particles record properties of the flow, such as density, temperature, and electron fraction, in the disk winds that escape through the outer boundary of the computational grid.
+Figure \ref{fig:Tracers} visualizes the subset of particles ejected in all our 3D simulations.
+Each panel shows a 3D Cartesian box with coordinates scaled logarithmically and normalized in units of the gravitational radius, $r_g$.
+Each color represents a specific time interval during which the outflow parcel reaches the outer boundary.
+The top panels show the 3D-kn and 3D-kn-p models.
+The trajectories in the perturbed model mostly cycle around the BH, while only a small subset of particles escapes the computational box.
+However, color coding reveals that these parcels have high velocities and escape at early time intervals.
+The bottom panels show the thin and thick models, 3D-Thin and 3D-Thick.
+For the 3D-Thin model, although more particles in total leave the box as unbound winds, their arrival at the outer boundary occurs later.